Willie Cole

-Willie Cole (born 1955 in Somerville, New Jersey) is a contemporary American sculptor, printer, and conceptual and visual artist.
+Willie Cole (born January 3, 1955) is a contemporary American sculptor, printer, and conceptual and visual artist.
 His work uses contexts of postmodern eclecticism, and combines references and appropriation from African and African-American imagery.
-He also has used Dada’s readymades and Surrealism’s transformed objects, as well as icons of American pop culture or African and Asian masks.
+He also has used Dada's readymades and Surrealism’s transformed objects, as well as icons of American pop culture or African and Asian masks.